thehaniak/thehaniak/README.md

 ### 👯 I’m looking to collaborate on ...

-I'm currently looking to collaborate an interesting Open Source project.
+I'm currently looking to collaborate on an interesting Open Source project.
 Due to my interest in music/audio, I've been paying attention to Jellyfin and some other related projects.

 But let me know if you need an extra brain on your project!!